 How to write a video production brief

-A guide on what to include when writing a video production brief.
+A good brief is the starting point for any successful video production.
+Here’s a beginner’s guide on what to include when writing a video production brief.

 Why is writing a video brief important?

-The video brief is a crucial part of the pre-production process and the starting point for your working relationship with a videographer.
-It will be the key reference point when thinking about and planning the making of your film(s); the basis on which the videographer quotes for the cost of the work (read more about that here); and their prompt for making suggestions to improve the end results based on their experience.
+The video brief is a crucial part of the pre-production process and the starting point for your working relationship with a videographer or video production company.
+It will be the key reference point when thinking about and planning the making of your film(s); the basis on which the videographer or production company quotes for the cost of the work; and their prompt for making suggestions to improve the end results based on their experience.

 Writing a video brief can also be a really helpful process for you – the client – in focussing your thoughts on exactly what you want to create, making for a more successful video.

-I like to follow up a brief with either a phone call or face-to-face meeting to make sure that everyone is on exactly the same page in their understanding of the project.
+We like to follow up on a brief with either a phone call or face-to-face meeting to make sure that everyone is on exactly the same page in their understanding of the project.

-These are the things I find most helpful when receiving a brief from a potential client looking to create video content.
+These are the things we find most helpful when receiving a brief from a potential client looking to create video content.

 1. Summary and background